halfbrained/cuda_lsp/readme/readme.txt

 Name of the file is not important.

-* List of lanuage identifiers can be seen here: https://microsoft.github.io/language-server-protocol/specifications/specification-current/#-textdocumentitem-
+* List of language identifiers can be seen here: https://microsoft.github.io/language-server-protocol/specifications/specification-current/#-textdocumentitem-

 About